STORIES

 Story & Recording by Dom Denny

-I loved that boy deeply and to spend that time with him as his life ebbed away was a privilege.
-He is in my heart forever, and it is amazing how the power of a song can rip open your soul again, 30 years after he died.
+I loved that boy deeply, and to spend that time with him whilst his life ebbed away was a privilege.
+And it is extraordinary how the power of a song can so brutally rip open your heart again, 33 years after he died.